Configure GCP Compute Snapshot IAM Bindings

 The gcp:compute/snapshotIamBinding:SnapshotIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Compute Engine snapshots.
 This guide focuses on two capabilities: authoritative role binding (which replaces all members for a role) and non-authoritative member addition (which preserves existing members).

-IAM bindings reference existing snapshots and require appropriate IAM permissions in the GCP project.
+IAM bindings reference existing snapshots and require appropriate permissions to modify access policies.
 The examples are intentionally small.
-Combine them with your own snapshot resources and identity management.
+Combine them with your own snapshot resources and identity management workflows.

 Grant a role to multiple members

-When managing snapshot access, you often need to grant the same role to multiple users or service accounts.
-SnapshotIamBinding manages all members for a specific role as a single unit.
+When managing snapshot access, teams often need to grant the same role to multiple users or service accounts at once.

 import * as pulumi from "@pulumi/pulumi";